mbheinen/bpa-ipf-tsp/docs/basic/pfc.rst

   ``/ CHANGE_BUS_TYPE``

 This command disables voltage control in selected areas of the system and performs bus type changes from a voltage control type to a more passive type.
 The changes it makes are permanent and apply to the case in residence.
 If this command appears before any system changes, the bus type changes will apply before the system changes, exempting any new or changed buses.
 If this command appears after any system changes, any new or changed buses will be subject to bus type changes invoked with this command.
-See Table 4-5.

 An example is shown below.